bramros2/ROS_Ender3/README.md

-'teleop_pumps': To teleoperate the Ender3 using the keyboard, run the following command: ros2 run control teleoppump
+'teleop_pumps': To teleoperate the Ender3 using the keyboard, run the following command: ros2 run control teleoppump this node can also be used to change the setpoint of the PID

 'keypress_control': Recieves the commands from the teleoppump node and sends GCode to the Ender3 based on the input.
 You can manually edit/add more commands to the script.
 To run, use: ros2 run control keycontrol

-'PID_node2': Feedback controller that takes the current feedrate and adjusts the speed of the pumps based on the difference between the measured size and wanted size of droplets.
-To use: ros2 run control Pid2
+'PID_node': Feedback controller that takes the current feedrate and adjusts the speed of the pumps based on the difference between the measured size and wanted size of droplets.
+To use: ros2 run control pid

-çontrol2_node': Node that initializes and sends commands to Ender3 based on PID feedback recieved from PID_node2.
+çontrol_node': Node that initializes and sends commands to Ender3 based on PID feedback recieved from PID_node.

 'dinolite': Camere capture node*. ros2 run vision dino

 *Mostly used for secondary (USB) cameras.
 For Normal PiCamera, code from https://gitlab.com/boldhearts/ros2_v4l2_camera/-/tree/rolling/ was used.

-'droplet_node_2': Image detection using opencv.
+'droplet_node': Image detection using opencv.
 Detects droplets based on image thresholding and settings.
 Publishes average droplet size.
 To use: ros2 run vision drop_find

 To configure the settings for the Computer Vision, launch the settings_gui.py.
 Settings can be saved to a text file.
 Currently, these values have to be hardcoded into the droplet detection node.